W3RGA's Homepage

 Synopsis

 Hi, my name is Pat, my callsign is W3RGA.
-I'm a ham radio nerd.
+I’m an avid ham radio enthusiast.
 I share some information here about me and my ham radio hobby.
-I've been a ham for more than 20 years.
+I’ve been a ham for over 23 years.
 Most of my friends are hams, and the hobby has greatly enriched my life.

 Ham radio is a lifelong hobby that contains hundreds, if not thousands, of sub-hobbies under its umbrella.
 To learn more about the greatest hobby in the world visit the American Radio Relay League.